The hidden gap in audience data

 Situation 1: Platform bias in reported reach and performance

-Teams assume that reporting systems and ad platforms reflect the full picture.
-In reality, these systems only include data from readers who have given consent or rely on their own modelled assumptions.
-As a result, the figures visible in dashboards do not represent the actual volume of usage, interactions or conversions taking place on the site.
+Reporting dashboards and ad platforms are frequently treated as a reliable reflection of reality.
+However, these systems only include data from consenting readers or rely on their own modelled assumptions.
+As a result, the figures shown fail to represent the actual volume of usage, interactions or conversions occurring on the site.

 Situation 2: Misinterpreting overall consent rates